chcald/provider-react-example/README.md

 ## Provider example

-This is an example how to create a provider in React
+Example how to create a provider in React

+## Higth order component example

+Example of how a hight order component works